AndrewCarr24/SVM_from_SMO_Algorithm/README.md

 ![png](README_files/README_11_0.png)

 This model also supports RBF kernels.
-Here, I estimate several SVM's using different combinations of C and gammma parameters.
+Here, I estimate several SVM's using different combinations of C and gamma parameters.

 ```python